relandi/Awareness/README.md

 # Awareness

-The official implementation of the Awareness model.
+The official implementation of the Awareness model, as in the paper [CognitiveNet: Enriching Foundation Models with Emotions and Awareness](https://doi.org/10.1007/978-3-031-35681-0_7).

 ## Installing the conda environment